NicChr/timeplyr/README.md

 # **A date and datetime extension to dplyr**

-This package provides a set of functions for wrangling, completing and summarising date and datetime data.
+This package provides a set of functions to make working with date and datetime data much easier!

+While most time-based packages are designed to work with clean and pre-aggregate data,
+timeplyr contains a set of tidy tools to complete, expand and summarise both raw and aggregate date/datetime data.

-**It introduces no new classes to learn.**
+It introduces no new classes.

 ## Installation